CoCreate-app/CoCreateJS/README.md

 # CoCreateJS

 A low code headless CMS and Javascript framework for building real time and collaborative, SaaS Apps, No Code platforms, Website Builders, rich text editors, eCommerce, Blogs, websites, landing pages, CRM’s, Admins and anything else you dream up.
-Build powerful applications using HTML5 attributes or Javascript api.
-Take a look at our Admin app.
-Its an open source CRM, CMS, Website builder powered by CoCreateJS https://github.com/CoCreate-app/CoCreate-admin
+Build powerful online and ofline applications using HTML5 attributes or Javascript api.
+[CoCreateJS](https://CoCreate.app) https://CoCreate.app

 Note: CoCreateJS is the clients side and requires the backend server side to fuction.
 The backend can be used via our cloud service or you can deploy and manage the backend yourself via [CoCreateWS](https://github.com/CoCreate-app/CoCreateWS)